cgreenhalgh/losing-her-voice/docs/designnotes.md

 - socket.io-based live state/notification broadcaster (behind reverse proxy)
 - ? local database (Redis), to link to socker.io-based broadcaster

+## socket.io comms

+Socket.io handshakes with HTTP then switches to websockets.

+Socket io connection reports disconnect after being in background/phone off for a while (10+ seconds with no messages).

+Sending a new message (to the old connection) provokes (after a few seconds) a new connection.
+But this has a different connection (socket.id) ID and client doesn't send hello so it doesn't get sent new messages.

+Viewing the app/browser provokes a new connection with about 1 second.

+=> client should emit hello on connect
+=> client should monitor for disconnect and (a) attempt to re-connect (b) switch to loading/error state until reconnected

 ## dev notes

 ## Syphon